zarpafantasma/corpus_rythmos/II- Aetherion_Theory_and_Implications/016-en_US-Aetherion_The_Jumper.md

 - **Scalability**: Larger $`\mid \nabla\alpha \mid`$ or engineered materials with higher $`{\Delta E}_{ZPE}`$ (through $`\chi(\alpha)`$) produce proportionally greater force.

-- **Energy–mass conversion**: No reaction mass is expelled—momentum is exchanged with vacuum fluctuations—making this a true “reactionless” thrust mechanism.
+- **Energy–mass conversion**: No reaction mass is expelled, momentum is exchanged with vacuum fluctuations, making this a true “reactionless” thrust mechanism.

 This scaling law forms the theoretical backbone for Sections 3 and 4, which detail control schemes for steady hover and pulsed “temporal hops,” and for Section 5’s roadmap to experimental thrust demonstrations.

 **3 Levitation & Stationkeeping**

-In continuous‐operation mode, an Aetherion device can counteract external forces—such as gravity, drag, or residual support loads—by maintaining a steady, tunable gradient in the temporal‐scaling exponent $`\alpha`$.
+In continuous‐operation mode, an Aetherion device can counteract external forces, such as gravity, drag, or residual support loads, by maintaining a steady, tunable gradient in the temporal‐scaling exponent $`\alpha`$.
 Unlike impulsive thrust, this mode relies on a constant energy–momentum flux aligned with $`\nabla\alpha`$, producing a sustained lift or stationkeeping force.

 **3.1 Balance of Forces**